 Veronica's birth was induced because of her large size.
-At 38 weeks she was a hefty 9 lbs, 9oz.
+At 38 weeks, she was a hefty 9 lbs, 9 oz.
 After the doctor examined her, he said she had a bruised bottom lip, probably due to rapid birth.
 He also said there was a possible birthmark on her chin.
-I didn't mind as my other children had birthmarks that eventually went away and I thought that they looked cute.
-When I looked at her I also noticed that she had what looked like red spider veins on her cheek and neck.
+I didn't mind, as my other children had birthmarks that eventually went away, and I thought they looked cute.
+When I looked at her, I also noticed that she had what looked like red spider veins on her cheek and neck.

-When I took her to the pediatrician for her two-week checkup, her doctor told me that she had a hemangioma and that it would grow, but it would eventually go away on its own.
-Normally our doctor takes a wait-and-see approach, but because Veronica''s lip had split she recommended that we see a specialist in the near future.
+When I took her to the pediatrician for her 2-week checkup, her doctor told me that she had a hemangioma and that it would grow, but it would eventually go away on its own.
+Normally our doctor takes a wait-and-see approach, but because Veronica’s lip had split, she recommended that we see a specialist in the near future.
 She called me later that same day and said the specialists at Children's Hospital of Wisconsin wanted to see Veronica that same week to rule out other complications.

 The first thing I did was call my dad, who is a doctor, to ask him about these complications.
 He did some research to find out why it was so urgent and why Veronica couldn't be seen at a children's hospital that was closer to our home.
 When his colleagues didn't know any more than he did, we decided that Children's Hospital would be the best place to go.